Illinois Solar Incentives and Tax Credits

 Unlike the Illinois solar incentives, which Certasun can and does apply for on your behalf, you must claim the federal incentives on your own tax return.

 There is one additional form involved: Form 5695: Residential Energy Credits.
 On line 1 of this form you enter the cost of your solar system.
 In our example, this is $20,000.
 The video here shows how to fill this out.
-After filling out the rest of form 5695, you take the result to line 53 of Form 1040.
+After filling out the rest of form 5695, you take the result to Schedule 3, line 5 of your Form 1040.

 You had to know this was coming, right?
 Certasun is not your tax preparer, accountant, or lawyer.
 We are not giving you individualized tax advice.
 You should consult your own advisors about your particular situation.